Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 73-point total in three of six games (50%) this season.
+- Western Kentucky and its opponents have combined to score more than 73 points in three of six games this season.

 - Charlotte's games have gone over 73 points in two opportunities this season.